oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

 11. Under **Campaign**, define the rules that will be applied by default to emails generated as part of marketing campaigns in the application.
 You can define the **Sender Email** and **Sender Name**.

-12. Under **System Mailboxes**, configure your :ref:`system mailbox <admin-configuration-system-mailboxes>` that allows people who do not have access to the company mailbox addresses write to the company.
+12. Under **System Mailboxes**, configure your :ref:`system mailbox <admin-configuration-system-mailboxes>` that allows people who do not have access to the company mailbox addresses to write to the company.
 To add a new system mailbox, click **Add Mailbox**.

 13. Click **Save Settings**.